What is yoga therapy? Does yoga therapy work? How does yoga therapy help? Know more about yoga and the benefits of yoga.

 Practicing yoga therapy can also help clients improve the quality and duration of their sleep.
 People who are light sleepers or experience insomnia find that yoga therapy helps them have better sleep.
 When you do yoga therapy, you put your body in a calm state.
 Practicing the right yoga poses and sequences and integrating therapeutic yoga into your routine can help you have regular sleeping patterns.

-Yoga Works Than Traditional Talk Therapy
+Yoga Works Than Traditional Forms of Counseling

 Trauma is stored in our body’s tissues.
 They live in our bodies until they are released.
 Yoga therapy, which is a body-centered therapeutic approach, can directly get to the root of the tension.
 Incorporating yoga is a therapeutic approach that focuses on true healing.